-After the falling edge of $\overline{CS}$ , the bus master can issue a READ opcode.
-Following the READ command is a three-byte address containing the 20-bit address (A19-A0) of the first byte of the read operation.
-The upper four bits of the address are ignored.
+After the falling edge of $\overline{\text{CS}}$ , the bus master can issue a READ opcode.
+Following the READ command is a three-byte address containing the 19-bit address (A18-A0) of the first byte of the read operation.
+The upper five bits of the address are ignored.
 After the opcode and address are issued, the device drives out the read data on the next eight clocks.
 The SI input is ignored during read data bytes.
 Subsequent bytes are data bytes, which are read out sequentially.
-Addresses are incremented internally as long as the bus master continues to issue clocks and $\overline{CS}$ is LOW.
-If the last address of FFFFFh is reached, the internal address counter will roll over to 00000h.
-Every read data byte on SO is driven in 8-clock cycles with MSb first and the LSb last.
-The rising edge of $\overline{CS}$ terminates a read operation and tristates the SO pin.
-The CY15X108QN read operation is shown in Figure 12.
+Addresses are incremented internally as long as the bus master continues to issue clocks and $\overline{\text{CS}}$ is LOW.
+If the last address of 7FFFh is reached, the internal address counter will roll over to 00000h.
+The device also provides a writable, 8-byte serial number registers, which can be used to identify a specific board or a system.
+The rising edge of $\overline{\text{CS}}$ terminates a read operation and tristates the SO pin.
+The CY15X104QN read operation is shown in Figure 12.